Beating the Harmonic lower bound for online bin packing: The offline solution

-We are only interested in feasible solutions in which $y_3^*\in[0,1]$, since only those represent weighted averages of $w_k$ and $v_k$.
-So we start the binary search for $y_3^*=1/2$.
-If $W\le y_4^*$, $D_w^k$ and $D_v^k$ have objective value at most $y_4^*$ and we are done.
+All that remains to be done is to determine a value for $y_3^*$ for given $k$ such that $W\le c$. {In order to do this, we use a binary search in the interval $[0,1]$.} We start by setting $y_3^*=1/2$ and compute $W$.
+If $W\le y_4^*$, $D_w^{k,\text{sml}}$ and $D_v^{k,\text{sml}}$ have objective value at most $y_4^*$ and we are done.
 Else, the dynamic program returns a pattern $q$ such that $\omega_k(q)>y_4^*$.
 For this pattern $q$, we compare its weights according to $w$ and $v$.
 If $w_{ik} > v_{ik}$, we increase $y_3^*$, else we decrease it (halving the size of the interval we are considering).
 If after 20 iterations we still have no feasible solution, we return infeasible.
 This may be incorrect (it depends on how long we search), but our claimed competitive ratio depends only on the correctness of \emph{feasible} solutions.